nvdweem/intellij-sqlserver-backup-restore/README.md

 - Added setting to do compressed backups.
 The previous compression options are still available but shouldn't add much anymore
 - Listing files and drives is done similarly to what SSMS seems to do which means you shouldn't need sysadmin rights anymore
 - Added some fixes to make backing up and restoring work for SQLServer running in a docker container
+- Allow changing filenames when restoring a backup

 0.7
 - The suggested name for downloading a backup is the name the backup was given when backing up (Pull request from felhag)